 Step #2: The User’s Info Is Sent to an Ad Exchange

-This data is quickly sent to an ad exchange — a digital marketplace where ad spaces (called “impressions”) are bought and sold.
+We quickly send this data to an ad exchange, a digital marketplace where we buy and sell ad spaces (called “impressions”).
 Think of it like a digital auction house where millions of ad spaces are being traded every second.

 Step #3: Advertisers Start Bidding for That Ad Space